The Consensus

 Everyone Agrees: Strengths

-- +Clear improvement over previous CRBN Genesis and Waves models in power and performance
+- +Significant improvement over previous CRBN models (Genesis, Waves)

 Everyone Agrees: Weaknesses